ACED-IDP/aced-idp.github.io/docs/data-model/integration.md

     * Normalize Data: Split the spreadsheet data into FHIR-compliant resources.

 * Step 4: Utilize provided FHIR Tooling or Libraries
-    * FHIR Tooling: Use gen3_utils [TODO]() and associated libraries to support support data conversion and validation.
+    * FHIR Tooling: Use gen3_utils [TODO]() and associated libraries to support data conversion and validation.
     * Validation: Use gen3_utils [TODO]() to validate the transformed data against FHIR specifications to ensure compliance and accuracy.

 * Step 5: Import into FHIR-Compatible System